make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [pelle2011](https://github.com/pelle2011) for contributing support for AquaForte Inverter VSP pool pump.
 - [tv4you2016](https://github.com/tv4you2016) for contributing support for Cecotec ForceClima Soundless air conditioner.
 - [danieljohngomez](https://github.com/danieljohngomez) for assisting with support for BSTUOKEY invisible door lock.
+- [robinhood-code](https://github.com/robinhood-code) for assisting with support for Arlec USB strip lights.